jon-jacky/Piety/BRANCH.md

 into the *master* branch.

 Recent work in the *rewrite* branch:

+- 26 Feb 2026:  Begin *desktop* branch for revisions and corrections to desktop code and documentation, especially directory listings.

 - 19 Oct2025:  Begin *micropython-unix* branch to see if we can get our present Piety code to run under the micropython we built from the latest